RecordPoint/RecordPoint.Connectors.SDK/docs/operations/content_synchronisation.md

 #### Binaries
 A Binary is the logical data that makes up the Record. e.g. a file on a storage disk. *Note: A Record could include multiple binaries.*

+#### Audit Events
+An Audit Event is a log in the security history of a Record or Aggregation, in the Content Source or Records 365 - e.g. "Modified", "Deleted", "Viewed in R365".

 ---

 ### Dependency Injection